What You Should Know When Claiming Benefits

 Know Your Responsibilities and Ask for Help.

 If you have questions, you can submit an online inquiry about your claim through MiWAM.
-You can also call the Agency’s toll-free customer service telephone number at 1-(866)-500-0017or please visit a Problem Resolution Office (PRO).
+You can also call the Agency’s toll-free customer service telephone number at 1-(866)-500-0017or please visit your Unemployment Insurance Local Office.

 Don't Delay - As soon As You Begin Working Again, Report Your Return to Work.